Joint modeling for learning decision-making dynamics in behavioral experiments

-To account for the negative association between $T_{i,j}$ and $Z_{i,j}$ observed in experiments \citep{frank2009prefrontal,krajbich2015rethinking}, an integrated framework, known as the reinforcement learning drift-diffusion model \citep[RL-DDM;][]{pedersen2017drift}, has been proposed, where the drift rate varies between subjects and trials as $v_{i,j}=cZ_{i,j}$, with $c$ being a scaling parameter.
+The DDM, however, cannot account for how decision-making processes (e.g., processing speed or response caution) evolve with learning over trials.
+To account for the negative association between $T_{i,j}$ and $Z_{i,j}$ observed in experiments \citep{frank2009prefrontal,krajbich2015rethinking}, an integrated framework known as the reinforcement learning drift-diffusion model \citep[RL-DDM;][]{pedersen2017drift} has been proposed.
+In this model, the drift rate varies across subjects and trials as $v_{i,j}=cZ_{i,j}$, with $c$ being a scaling parameter.
 This approach ensures that when the choice options are similar (and $Z_{i,j}$ is small), the drift rate $v_{i,j}$ is also small, thereby increasing the average time required to reach an absorbing boundary.
-Furthermore, when $b=0.5$ (indicating that the RL-DDM is initially unbiased), \eqref{eq: pa_ddm} simplifies to:
+Furthermore, when $b=0.5$ indicating that the RL-DDM is initially unbiased, \eqref{eq: pa_ddm} simplifies to:

-which is equivalent to \eqref{eq: softmax} by setting $\rho = \alpha c$ \citep{miletic2020mutual}.
+which is equivalent to \eqref{eq: softmax} by setting $\rho = \alpha c$ \citep{tuerlinckx2005two, miletic2020mutual}.
 This equivalence reinterprets reward sensitivity $\rho$ as being proportional to decision caution through $\alpha$, demonstrating that RL-DDM generalizes standard RL with softmax model by integrating response times into modeling.
-However, when $b\neq0.5$, the equivalence between \eqref{eq: softmax} and \eqref{eq: pa_ddm} no longer holds, but \eqref{eq: pa_ddm} still approximates \eqref{eq: softmax}.
+However, when $b\neq0.5$, the equivalence between \eqref{eq: softmax} and \eqref{eq: pa_ddm} no longer holds, but \eqref{eq: pa_ddm} still approximates \eqref{eq: softmax} \citep{miletic2020mutual}.